vindaalex/multizone-thermostat/README.md

 For master mode not applicable

 ### Master configuration (Required) (sub of hvac mode)
-Specify the control of the satelites.
+Specify the control of the satellites.
 Configured under 'master_mode:'

-Referenced thermostats (satelites) will be linked to this controller.
-The heat or cool requirement will be read from the satelites and are processed to determine master valve opening and adjust timing of satelite openings.
+Referenced thermostats (satellites) will be linked to this controller.
+The heat or cool requirement will be read from the satellites and are processed to determine master valve opening and adjust timing of satellite openings.

-The master will check satelite states and group them in on-off and proportional valves.
+The master will check satellite states and group them in on-off and proportional valves.
 The govering group will define the opening time of the master valve.

-The preset mode changes on the master will be synced to the satelites.
+The preset mode changes on the master will be synced to the satellites.

 The master can operate in 'minimal_on', 'balanced' or 'continuous' mode.
-This will determine the satelite timing scheduling.
+This will determine the satellite timing scheduling.
 For the minimal_on mode the master valve is opened as short as possible, for balanced mode the opening time is balanced between heating power and duration and for continuous mode the valve opening time is extended as long as possible.
-All satelite valves operating as on-off switch are used for the nesting are scheduled in time to get a balanced heat requirement.
-In 'continuous' mode the satelite timing is scheduled aimed such that a continuous heat requirement is created.
+All satellite valves operating as on-off switch are used for the nesting are scheduled in time to get a balanced heat requirement.
+In 'continuous' mode the satellite timing is scheduled aimed such that a continuous heat requirement is created.
 The master valve will be opened continuous when sufficient heat is needed.
 In low demand conditions an on-off mode is maintained.

 The controller is called periodically and specified by control_interval.
-If no pwm interval is defined, it will set the state of "heater" from 0 to "difference" value as for a proportional valve.
+If no pwm interval is defined, it will set the state of "heater" from 0 to "pwm_scale" value as for a proportional valve.
 Else, when pwm is specified it will operate in on-off mode and will switch proportionally with the pwm signal.

 with the data (as sub):
 * satelites (Required): between square brackets defined list of thermostats by their name
-* operation_mode (Optional): satelite nesting method: "minimal_on", "balanced" or "continuous".
+* operation_mode (Optional): satellite nesting method: "minimal_on", "balanced" or "continuous".
 Default = "balanced"
 * lower_load_scale (Optional): For nesting assumed minimum required load heater.
 Default = 0.2. (a minimum heating capacity of 20%  assumed based on 100% when all rooms required heat)
 * control_interval (Required): interval that controller is updated.
-The satelites should have a control_interval equal to the master or the master control_interval should be dividable by the satelite control_interval.
+The satellites should have a control_interval equal to the master or the master control_interval should be dividable by the satellite control_interval.
 Specify a time period.
 * pwm_duration (Optional): Set period time for pwm signal.
 If it's not set, pwm is sending proportional value to switch.
 Specify a time period.
 Default = 0
 * pwm_scale (Optional): Set analog output offset to 0.
 Example: If it's 500 the output value can be between 0 and 500.
 Default = 100
 * pwm_resolution (optional): Set the resolution of the pwm_scale between min and max difference.
 Default = 50 (50 steps between 0 and 100)